lexsf/toad/README.md

 I am particularly interested in your feedback on usability right now.
 This class of apps is so new, I think there is plenty of room for innovation.

-Please use the Discussions tab for your feedback.
+Please use the Discussions tab for your feedback and bug reports.
 Avoid issues and PRs for now, unless we've agreed on them in the Discussions tab.
-I am working quite fast, and chances are I am aware of most of the issues.

 Toad is very much a work in progress.
 See [notes.md](https://github.com/Textualize/toad/blob/main/notes.md) for details about what to expect.